 A team in the failed Women's Professional Soccer league, St. Louis Athletica, didn't win a championship in its short-lived tenure.

 Other now-defunct professional soccer teams include: Steamers (Major Indoor Soccer League), Storm (MISL), and Steamers (World Indoor Soccer League/MISL).
+In October 2020, St. Louis FC, a United Soccer League Championship team, played its final game.

 The last top-level men's professional soccer team was the Stars